reframe-hpc/reframe/docs/tutorial.rst

 For example, the following command will run the STREAM benchmark repeatedly for 30 minutes:

 .. code-block:: bash
-   :caption: NOTE: Use the single node container for this example.
+   :caption: Run in the single-node container.

     reframe -c stream_runonly.py --duration=30m -r